mirceaulinic/mirceaulinic.github.io/_posts/2016-11-17-network-orchestration-with-salt-and-napalm.md

 The general picture is hub and spoke with a master controlling several _minions_.
 On the server side, on each minion server is installed a software package called _salt-minion_.
 This is currently impossible on all network devices, vendors still prefer to keep their platforms closed, not allowing to install custom software directly.

-For these reasons, Salt intorduced the proxy minion.
-This is not a different platform, this is just another process forked for each minion representing the network device, emulating the emulating the behavior of a salt-minion.
+For these reasons, Salt introduced the proxy minion.
+The proxy is not a different platform, it is just another process forked per each minion representing the network device, emulating the behavior of a salt-minion.
 Basically it is still a hub and spoke pattern, but with virtual minions.

 It also worths looking at the speed: the connection is established just once and kept open; anytime you need to execute a command, the session is ready to deliver the data requested almost instantly.